lewars/dotfiles/README.md

 # My dotfiles

-Dotfiles repo that is managed by Ansible.
+A dotfiles repo that is managed by Ansible roles.

-A work in progress.
+It is a work in progress.